-Selling online in Kenya is a growing trend as more people embrace online shopping.
+More businesses are selling online in Kenya as people embrace online shopping.
 However, a number of obstacles affect the productivity of sellers.
 If you are planning to launch your online store soon, here are a few of the challenges you may face.

 - Making expensive deliveries in estates and out of town.